Joints tightened: Abstract

 \section{Abstract}

-In $d$-dimensional space (over any field), given a set of lines, a \emph{joint} is a point passed through by $d$ lines not all lying in some hyperplane.
-The joints problem asks to determine the maximum number of joints formed by $L$ lines, and it was one of the successes of the Guth--Katz polynomial method.

-We prove a new upper bound on the number of joints that matches, up to a $1+o(1)$ factor, the best known construction: place $k$ generic hyperplanes, and use their $(d-1)$-wise intersections to form $\binom{k}{d-1}$ lines and their $d$-wise intersections to form $\binom{k}{d}$ joints.
+Given a set of lines in $\mathbb{R}^3$, a \emph{joint} is a point passed through by three lines not all lying in some plane.
+The joints problem asks for the maximum number of joints formed by $L$ lines.
+Using the polynomial method, Guth and Katz proved that the answer is $O(L^{3/2})$, which is best possible up to a constant factor.
+We prove a new upper bound of $(\sqrt{2}/3) L^{3/2}$, which matches, up to a $1+o(1)$ factor, the best known construction: place $k$ generic planes, and use their pairwise intersections to form $\binom{k}{2}$ lines and their triple-wise intersections to form $\binom{k}{3}$ joints.
 Guth conjectured that this construction is optimal.
+Our result generalizes to arbitrary dimensions and fields.

 Our technique builds on the work on Ruixiang Zhang proving the multijoints conjecture via an extension of the polynomial method.
 We set up a variational problem to control the high order of vanishing of a polynomial at each joint.